StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/observables/add-an-observable.md

     Depending on the type of the observable, provide:

-    * One or more values: If you want to enter multiple values, ensure each value is on a separate line and the **One observable per line** toggle is turned on.
+    * One or more values: To enter multiple values, place each value on a separate line and turn on the **One observable per line** toggle.
-    * A file: The file will be hashed and can be downloaded from the observable details if needed.
+    * A file: Hashed automatically and available for download from the observable details.

     **- [TLP](https://www.misp-project.org/taxonomies.html#_tlp)**

     The TLP level for the observable.
-It indicates how the observable information can be shared with others.
+It indicates how you can share the observable's information with others.

     **- [PAP](https://www.misp-project.org/taxonomies.html#_pap) \***

     The PAP level for the observable.
-It defines the permitted actions that can be taken with the observable data.
+It specifies which actions you can take with the observable data.

     **- Is IOC**

-    Turn on the toggle if the observable is identified as being linked to suspicious or malicious activity.
+    Turn on the toggle if you recognize the observable as related to suspicious or malicious activity.

     **- Has been sighted**

-    Turn on the toggle if the observable has been detected or observed in the environment.
+    Turn on the toggle when you detect or observe the observable in your environment.

     **- Ignore similarity**